Gastroesophageal reflux disease: Causes

 In 1999, a review of existing studies found that, on average, 40% of GERD patients also had H. pylori infection.
-The eradication of H. pylori can lead to an increase in acid secretion, leading to the question of whether H. pylori-infected GERD patients are any different than non-infected GERD patients.
+The eradication of H. pylori can lead to an increase in acid secretion, leading to the question of whether H. pylori-infected GERD patients are any different from non-infected GERD patients.
 A double-blind study, reported in 2004, found no clinically significant difference between these two types of patients with regard to the subjective or objective measures of disease severity.

+The etiology of GERD appears to include the reflux of bile from the stomach into the esophagus leading to the production of reactive oxygen species and oxidative stress and then inflammation and induction of DNA damage.
+In experimental models of GERD it was found that Lactobacilli facilitate the repair of such DNA damage indicating that administration of these potentially probiotic bacteria may be useful in patients suffering with GERD for preventing progression to Barrett's esophagus and esophageal adenocarcinoma.